wiicode/cybersecurity-framework/silver-training/topic-tls.md

 How to configure the services that must be able to receive incoming connections from unknown clients or services.

 This guidance outlines how to configure the services that must be able to receive incoming connections from unknown clients or services.
 Specifically it covers the scenarios of: operating a public website; embedded devices which need to communicate securely back to online services where certificate management and the overhead of IPsec would be too great; and supporting email transfer using Simple Mail Transfer Protocol (SMTP).
 This guidance does **not** address use of TLS for Virtual Private Networks (VPNs).
-The NCSC recommends the use of [IPsec to protect data in transit](https://www.ncsc.gov.uk/guidance/using-ipsec-protect-data) in line with the [Cabinet Office End User Device Strategy](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/261980/EUD_Security.pdf) as IPsec is a mature set of standards, widely available across many vendors of end user devices and networking equipment.

----

 ## About TLS